jiownjrvbjn/Html-Css/README.md

 # MernStack
-I have created this repository to upload my Mern Stack Industrial training codes and tasks.
+I have created this repository to upload my Mern Stack Industrial training codes and tasks I have established this repository with the primary purpose of housing and sharing the codebase and tasks I've worked on during my intensive MERN Stack industrial training.
+This repository serves as a dedicated space where I can systematically organize, store, and present the comprehensive collection of codes and tasks that I've meticulously crafted and developed throughout the duration of my training.
+By consolidating these valuable resources within this repository, I aim to showcase my proficiency in MERN Stack technologies while also providing a clear overview of the skills I've honed and the projects I've undertaken during this enriching learning experience.